akmilton11/MechaCar_Statistical_Analysis/README.md

 In our scenario the linear model the slope of the linear model should not be considered zero because the p-value of our linear regression analysis is 5.35 * -11, which is much smaller than our assumed signficance levels of 0.05%.
 Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+This linear model predicts mpg of MechaCar prototypes effectively due to the absoute value of r.
+In our scenario we recorded a multiple r-squared of 0.7149 which should be considered strong.

 ## Summary Statistics on Suspension Coils